 - 1 teaspoon pure vanilla extract

 - 1 cup diced ripe peach (150 g, about 1 medium peach)

-- Preheat oven to 350°F.
+- Preheat your oven to 350°F.

-- Pour into prepared pan, use the spatula to distribute the batter evenly and create a flat surface.
+- Pour batter into the prepared pan.
+Use the spatula to distribute the batter evenly and create a flat surface.
 Sprinkle the cold streusel over the top evenly.

 - Bake for 40 minutes until an inserted toothpick comes out clean.